ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 #### Specifying a version of Crosswalk

-`ionic browser list` # Find the version of Crosswalk you want
+`ionic browser list` #Find the version of Crosswalk you want.
-`ionic browser add crosswalk@10.39.235.15`  #Install stable version 10.39.235.15
+`ionic browser add crosswalk@10.39.235.15`  #Install stable version 10.39.235.15.

 #### Building for separate architectures
 You can either set an environment variable, or pass one in-line to build separate Android APK’s for x86, ARM, and